vika-v-v/table-with-filters-and-sorting/README.md

-# Table with filters and sorting on angular
+# Table with filters and sorting on Angular
 This repository contains a ready-to-use table with filters and sorting from the <a href="https://github.com/vika-v-v/trading-app-frontend">trading app project</a> written in Angular.
 There is a demo showing the light and dark themes of the table with some example data.

 <img src="src\assets\preview\demo_normal.png" alt="Demo">